BruceEckel/ThinkingInPython/Markdown/15_The_Singleton.md

         return SingleTone.__instance
 ```

-Two other interesting ways to define singleton include wrapping a class
+Two other interesting ways to define singleton^[Suggested by Chih-Chung
-and using metaclasses.
-The first approach could be thought of as a
+Chang.]  include wrapping a class and using metaclasses.
+The first approach
-*class decorator* (decorators will be defined later in the book),
+could be thought of as a *class decorator* (decorators will be defined later
-because it takes the class of interest and adds functionality to it by
+in the book), because it takes the class of interest and adds functionality to
-wrapping it in another class:
+it by wrapping it in another class:

 ```python
 # Singleton/SingletonDecorator.py